elotroalex/cahier-anf/_texts/translation.md

 - {:.pr} and you know it is not at all out of hatred for other races
 - {:.pr} that I force myself to be the glorifier of this unique race
 - {:.pr} that what I want
-- {:.pr} it is for the universal hunger
+- {:.pr} is for the universal hunger
 - {:.pr} for the universal thirst

 - {:.pr} to finally summon freedom